 Arkansas gets hot, humid summers and occasional ice storms in winter.
 Keep extra tools and supplies in your vehicle because weather can prevent you from returning to your shop.

 Lock mechanisms behave differently in extreme temperatures.
-Locks that worked fine in May might stick in January when it’s 20 degrees out.
+Locks that worked fine in May might stick in January when it is 20 degrees out.

 Urban vs. Rural Opportunities